Interfacing Thermal Printer with Raspberry Pi to Print Text, Images, Barcodes and QR Codes

 10°C~90°C

+To connect thermal printer to Raspberry Pi, you must first enable the hardware serial port.
 In the terminal, write the following command and then press enter.

 sudo raspi-config

 You will see the configuration page, then navigate to ‘interfacing option’ through the arrow keys.
 After pressing enter, go to the ‘serial port enable/disable’ option.
 Press ‘no’ for enabling the serial login shell and then press ‘yes’ for enabling the ‘Hardware Serial port’.
-Click ‘ok’ and then click on the ‘finish button’ to reboot your pi.
+Click ‘ok’ and then click on the ‘finish button’ to reboot your Pi.

 ls -l /dev